frameable/el/README.md

 </script>
 ```

-Or else your build system and install from the npm registry:
+Or else install from the npm registry:

 ```
 npm install @frameable/el